RichStone/richstone.github.io/_pages/about.md

 At datagoodie we want to share our excitement about data and to celebrate data that is used for a meaningful purpose!

-Just browse the site or choose from the following topics
+Just browse the site or choose from our specialities:
+- <a href="/blog/2018-10-07-your-next-data-project-with-a-real-purpose.md/">`How to start your next project with a purpose`</a>
 - <a href="/tags/data-engineering/">`Data Engineering`</a>
 - <a href="/tags/big-data/">`Big Data`</a>
 - <a href="/tags/python/">`Python`</a>